-No federal funds or grants will be used to fund the Project.
+The FFPA is not applicable to this project because no federal funds or grants would be used to fund the Project.
 TVA is purchasing the power generated by the Optimist Solar Project; therefore, coordination with the Natural Resources Conservation Service to establish a Farmland Conversion Impact Rating is not necessary.